seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   published on a protocol upgrade dated from a crypto news aggregator, its own state entry recorded `dclass:none`, and the same date was printed as a catalyst item beneath it.
-The refusal is not a loss: the coin returns the moment the protocol's own publication is read, and it is one lookup.
+The refusal is not a loss: the coin returns the moment the protocol's own publication is read, and it is one lookup. **At `reported` the same refusal stands for a setup and is lifted for the catalyst line alone** (§6): the class closes a side, so it can only ever remove a trade, and a class that can remove one may not be allowed to create one.
 - **Every coin named in `ИЗБЕГАТЬ` is state-backed with a CURRENT reason.** It is a published position: it keeps the Boss out of a trade, it is repeated run after run, and its reason decays exactly like a thesis's.
 A name carried in that field with no `items[]`